kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 |           0x00400566      48c7c1f00640.  mov rcx, sym.__libc_csu_init ; 0x4006f0 ; "AWAVA\x89\xffAUATL\x8d%\x0e\x07 "
 ```

 This section will be strongly focused on Linux-spesific startup of a software.
-[This website](http://dbp-consulting.com/tutorials/debugging/linuxProgramStartup.html) by Patrick Horgan was a great source to study more about the beginning of software execution.
+[This website](http://dbp-consulting.com/tutorials/debugging/linuxProgramStartup.html) by Patrick Horgan is a great source to study more about the beginning of software execution.

 To summarize it in our context, in this phase, data is first initialized to registers.
 Then, the value from the top of the stack, which is ```argc``` (argument count), is popped to ```rsi``` register.
 Now, as we know, binaries also have argument values.
 As the argument count was popped from the stop of the stack, the stack pointer is pointing to ```argv``` (argument vector).
 The address of these is moved to ```rdx``` data register and ```rsp``` is not moved.
 Remember how stack works?
 If you need to fresh your memory, check the [previous post](./2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics)!